NovySan/unl-digifab/sessions/week13.md

-# Week 13 - Sensors and Serial Communication
+# Week 13 - More Sensors and Serial Communication

 ## Agenda
 - Sensors and Serial Communication